What Are Possessive Nouns?

 - To Avoid Repetition

-When we want to show the relations between different people, we mainly use possessive nouns.
+Possessive nouns are commonly used to indicate relations between people.
 Take a look at the following examples:

 As you can see, the possessive noun is used to show how two people are connected to each other.